room-15/blog/about.md

 ---

 <p class="message">
   Another place for Android wizards to show off their magic, or drown their sorrows.
+If <a href="http://chat.stackoverflow.com/rooms/15/android">room-15</a> is Jekyll, this place is Hyde.
+Or maybe the other way around.
 </p>

 This place is *not* [room-15](http://chat.stackoverflow.com/rooms/15/android).
 This place is *not* [SO](http://stackoverflow.com).
 This place is, let's say, one of the most important and sacred place for Androiders (both developers and enthusiasts).